Ulrich line bundles on double planes: Introduction

 The study of Ulrich bundles has been an active area of research, especially since the paper of Eisenbud and Schreyer \cite{ES}.
 One of the primary questions in this area is that of the existence of Ulrich bundles on smooth projective varieties.
 In particular, one would also like to know the minimal rank of such a bundle whenever it exists.
 The existence of Ulrich bundles has been established in several cases e.g.~when $X$ is a curve \cite{ES}, a smooth complete intersection variety \cite{HUB}, an abelian surface \cite{AB1}, a general K3 surface \cite{AFO}, a grassmannian variety \cite{CM}, a Fano threefold of index two \cite{AB}, a ruled surface \cite{ACM} etc.

 In this article, we investigate the existence of Ulrich bundles on \emph{double planes}.
 A double plane, in our context is a smooth projective surface $X$ which is a double cover of the projective plane $\mbb{P}^2$.
-Such a surface has to necessarily be branched over an even degree curve in $\mbb{P}^2$.
+Such a surface has to necessarily be branched over a smooth even degree curve in $\mbb{P}^2$.
 Refer $\mathcal{x}\,$\ref{hsurfaces} for some well-known details about double planes.

-First, we identify the necessary and sufficient conditions for a smooth double plane $\pi:X\ra\mbb{P}^2$ to carry an Ulrich \emph{line bundle} with respect to $\pi$ (i.e. a line bundle $L$ on $X$ such that $\pi_*L=\mcOP\oplus\mcOP$) in the following [section] \begin{thm} Suppose that $\pi:X\ra \mbb{P}^2$ is a smooth double plane branched over a smooth curve $B$ of degree $2s$.
-Let $\sigma$ denote the involution of $X$ obtained by interchanging the two sheets of the double cover.
-Then, the following are equivalent. \begin{enumerate} \item The surface $X$ admits an Ulrich line bundle with respect to $\pi$. \item There is a smooth curve $D\subset X$ such that $D\neq \sigma(D)$ and $D\cdot \sigma(D)=s^2$. \item There is a smooth curve $C$ of degree $s$ in $\mbb{P}^2$ which is a tangent to $B$ of even order at every point of $C\cap B$. \end{enumerate} \end{thm} We prove that conditions (1) and (2) are equivalent and they imply condition (3) in $\mathcal{x}\,$\ref{conditions}.
+First, we identify the necessary and sufficient conditions for a double plane $\pi:X\ra\mbb{P}^2$ to carry an Ulrich \emph{line bundle} with respect to $\pi$ (i.e. a line bundle $L$ on $X$ such that $\pi_*L=\mcOP\oplus\mcOP$) in the following [section] \begin{thm} Suppose that $\pi:X\ra \mbb{P}^2$ is a double plane branched over a smooth curve $B$ of degree $2s$.
+Let $R$ denote the smooth ramified curve in $X$ and $\sigma$ denote the involution of $X$ obtained by interchanging the two sheets of the double cover.
+Then, the following are equivalent. \begin{enumerate} \item The surface $X$ admits an Ulrich line bundle with respect to $\pi$. \item There is a smooth curve $D\subset X$ such that $D\neq \sigma(D)$ and $D\cdot \sigma(D)=D\cdot R=\sigma(D)\cdot R =s^2$. \item There is a smooth curve $C$ of degree $s$ in $\mbb{P}^2$ which is a tangent to $B$ of even order at every point of $C\cap B$. \end{enumerate} \end{thm} We prove that conditions (1) and (2) are equivalent and they imply condition (3) in $\mathcal{x}\,$\ref{conditions}.
 We then show that (3) implies (2) in $\mathcal{x}\,$\ref{tangent}.
 This proof involves topology and certain deformation theory arguments.